-- 1. The undergraduate student cannot use this option to repeat a course in which a grade of A, B, or C was earned.
-This can only be used to replace a grade of C- or below.
-Graduate students can use this option to repeat a course in which a grade of B- or below was earned. - 2.
+- 1. The student cannot use this option to repeat a course in which a grade of A, B, or C was earned.
+This can only be used to replace a grade of C or below.
+Graduate students can use this option to repeat a course in which a grade of B or below was earned.
+A grade of an F will not forgive a grade of an F; both F's will be calculated in the GPA. - 2.
 The student cannot use the forgiveness policy to replace a grade that was earned at another school, nor may grades earned at Belhaven be replaced by grades earned at another school.
 This policy will only affect the Belhaven grades and quality point index. - 3.
-The last grade earned will be the one used to recalculate the GPA, even if a lower grade is earned the second time that the course is taken.
+The last grade earned will be the one used to recalculate the GPA, even if a lower grade is earned the second time that the course is taken. - 4.
+A course intended to be used for the forgiveness policy cannot be taken as independent study and must be taken at Belhaven College.